 Who is Behind

-I first attempted to do this in 2007 after my second hospitalisation.
+I first attempted to make art on my experiences of madness in 2007 after my second hospitalisation.
 It was in the form of a group exhibition as part of the Melbourne Fringe Festival.
 I titled the exhibition Silent Revolution.
 I exhibited one thousand passport-sized photos in my home on Gertrude Street in Fitzroy, Melbourne.
 The photos depicted the minutiae of my life over three months.
 The exhibition was my attempt to shift from horror to sanctuary following my recent plunge into madness.
 I was interviewed on my local community radio station, Triple R, but I never voiced the impetus for the exhibition to the public.

-Then on the brink of yet another crisis, a neighbour encouraged me to study social work.
+Then on the brink of yet another crisis, a neighbour I’m fond of encouraged me to study social work.
 “You learn so much about people,” she said.
-What ignited me was being alongside others.
+What ignited me was the idea of being alongside others.
 Perhaps, I thought, I could legitimise my voice in the mental health sector, and the voice of those I’d shared the psyche ward with.
-I enrolled in RMIT’s Master of Social Work course.
+I enrolled in RMIT’s master of social work course.
 It took me five years to complete, and more crises accompanied the journey.

 Whilst I was deferring my social work studies, I worked in the mental health sector as a peer support worker.
 But I was too traumatised by my own experiences to be effective.
 I was passionate about ‘healing’ the ‘sick’ mental health system, but I wasn’t self-aware as to how I generated my own madness.
 I quit my job, completed my social work course, and three days after handing in my last assignment, I gave birth to my son.
 Yes, I needed to take a step back from my career in mental health and enjoy time off as a mum.
 But I was ill-prepared for motherhood.
 When my son was five weeks old, I went mad and became catatonic for the first time in my life.